fern-api/fern/README.md

 </div>

+This repository contains the source for the various generators that produce Python artifacts for [Fern](https://github.com/fern-api/fern):

+- `fernapi/fern-python-sdk`
+- `fernapi/fern-pydandic-model`
+- `fernapi/fern-fastapi-server`

-This repository contains the source for the [Fern](https://buildwithfern.com) generator that produces Python artifacts.
-The generator is written in Python, and produces idiomatic code that feels hand-written and is friendly to read.
+The Python generators are written in Python.
+We strongly emphasize idiomatic code generation that feels hand-written and is friendly to read.

 Fern handles transforming an API definition -- either an OpenAPI or Fern specification -- into Fern _intermediate representation_.
 IR is a normalized, Fern-specific definition of an API containing its endpoints, models, errors, authentication scheme, version, and more.
 Then the Python generator takes over and turns the IR into production-ready code.